FUSC: Fetal Ultrasound Semantic Clustering of Second Trimester Scans Using Deep Self-supervised Learning: Experiments Results

 \subsection{Experimental setup}

 Typically, clustering is performed on the complete dataset \cite{ji2019invariant,caron2018deep,kart2021deepmcat}.
-In our case, we divided the data by patient and view into an 80\% training set and a 20\% testing set to evaluate the model's generalizability on unseen data.
+In our case, we divided the data { randomly} by subject and view into an 80\% training set and a 20\% testing set to evaluate the model's generalizability on unseen data.
 We use 70,446 images for training and 17,617 for testing.
 There is no need for a validation set in clustering models because we assume no labels exist in the training.
 We have utilized two SSL methods, SimCLR \cite{chen2020simple}, and DINO \cite{caron2021emerging}.
-For the clustering step, we set the nearest neighbor value to K = 20, as the model is not sensitive to this hyperparameter \cite{van2020scan}.
+For the clustering step, {We chose the top twenty nearest neighbors}, as the model is not sensitive to this hyperparameter \cite{van2020scan}.
 We also employed the same hyperparameter settings for the SCAN model outlined in \cite{van2020scan}, such as $\lambda = 5$, because it experimentally shows the best results.